 Collecting and using customer feedback isn’t a one-time affair.
 It’s something you should do constantly throughout the life of your eCommerce store.
-According to customer feedback tool Client Heartbeat, “[Customer feedback] is one of the most important components of any successful business.”
+According to customer feedback tool Startquestion, you should “treat [customer] feedback as the most valuable source for information in your company.”

 So how do you use customer feedback to improve the customer experience?

 Few of your customers will offer feedback on their own.
 In fact, only 4 percent of dissatisfied customers will complain.
 The other 96 percent will withhold criticism, and 91 percent will simply never return to your store.

 That means you have to prompt them to tell you how they feel.
 You need this information to bolster and improve the customer experience.

 There are essentially four ways to collect high-impact feedback from your customers:

 Surveys are the best way to get data from your customers for three reasons:

 - You get feedback right from the source – no guessing or assuming required.